skip to Main Content

 Moving to a Different Province: Do You Need to Write a New Will?.

-When moving to a different country, it’s obvious that the estate laws will be quite different than those of your home country, and an old will probably won’t be valid in this new country.
-An existing will likely requires a significant update to ensure that it is still valid in your new country of residence or, in some cases, a brand new will must be prepared.
+Relocating to a new country means adapting to its estate laws.
+Your old will may not be valid there.
+It might need significant updates, or even a complete rewrite to ensure its validity in your new home.
 But, what about when you move to a different province in Canada?
 Even though all provinces are subject to federal Canadian law, estate laws can vary greatly between provinces.
 If you are moving provinces or have since you last updated your will, it may be time for a new one.

 Every province and territory in Canada has their own separate estate laws.
 If you prepare your will in Ontario, but later move to British Columbia, the will from Ontario is to be used in BC when you die (assuming a new one isn’t written).
-Even if your will is valid in Ontario, it can be found invalid in BC and you will risk dying intestate (without a valid will).
+Even if your will was valid in Ontario, if your dispositions don’t comply with the Wills, Estates, and Succession Act (WESA), you risk having your will varied or even found invalid after your death.
 Often when this happens, the will-writer has no idea that their will is invalid in their new province.

 What to Do When Moving Provinces